h-be/acorn-hc/README.md

 Holochain backend for Acorn, see [acorn-ui](https://github.com/h-be/acorn-ui) for user interface, and [acorn-docs](https://github.com/h-be/acorn-docs) for general, design, and vision documentation.

-To download it and use it, use [holoscape](https://github.com/holochain/holoscape) which has Acorn in its list of installable hApps, or download it directly as a native application for Linux or MacOS from [acorn-release](https://github.com/h-be/acorn-release/releases).
+To download it as a native application for Linux or MacOS from [acorn-release](https://github.com/h-be/acorn-release/releases).

 ## Running